team-monite/api-style-guide/Guidelines.md

 * `DELETE` – to delete a resource. **Note**: always evaluate if this method is needed for real use cases or not; and when it's really needed, consider using the "soft delete" technique.

 For more specific guidance on how to use these HTTP methods, refer to the corresponding rule in this section.

+### MAY use other HTTP methods

+When necessary, it is allowed to use other HTTP methods (for example, the `OPTIONS` method for pre-flight requests to support [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)).

 ### MUST create resources via POST to a collection